-The directive protects citizens' fundamental right to data protection whenever personal data is used by criminal law enforcement authorities.
+The directive protects citizens' fundamental right to data protection whenever personal data is used by criminal law enforcement authorities for law enforcement purposes.
 It will in particular ensure that the personal data of victims, witnesses, and suspects of crime are duly protected and will facilitate cross-border cooperation in the fight against crime and terrorism.

-The directive entered into force on 5 May 2016 and EU countries have to transpose it into their national law by 6 May 2018.
+The directive entered into force on 5 May 2016 and EU countries had to transpose it into their national law by 6 May 2018.

 National data protection authorities

 EU countries have set up national bodies responsible for protecting personal data in accordance with Article 8(3) of the Charter of Fundamental Rights of the EU.

 European Data Protection Board

 The EU’s national supervisory authorities are currently working together in the framework of the Article 29 Working Party.
 The European Data Protection Supervisor (EDPS) and the Commission are also members.
 As of 25 May 2018, the Article 29 Working Party will be replaced by the European Data Protection Board (EDPB).
 The EDPB has the status of an EU body with legal personality and is provided with an independent secretariat.

 The EDPB has extensive powers to determine disputes between national supervisory authorities, to give advice and guidance on key concepts of the GDPR and Police Directive.

 Data Protection in the EU Institutions and Bodies